lokesh8772/Geo_obsidian_vault/economy/HDI.md

 ---
 Human development index

-by UNDP, oxford poverty and human development initiative.
+by UNDP
 1. GNI per capita
-2. mean years of schooling
+2. mean years of schooling of adults.
 3. expected years of schooling for children()